 A demo application which supports multi-protocol reading and writing is provided in the MercuryAPI SDK package.
-The executable for this example is included in the MercuryAPI SDK package under /cs/samples/exe/Universal-Reader-Assistant.exe and is also available for direct download from rfid.thingmagic.com/dev kit.
+The executable for this example is included in the MercuryAPI SDK package under /cs/samples/exe/Universal-Reader-Assistant.exe and is also available for direct download from the website.

-Note: The Universal Reader Assistant included in the MercuryAPI SDK may be an older revision than the one available for standalone download.
+NOTE: The Universal Reader Assistant included in the MercuryAPI SDK maybe an older revision than the one available for standalone download.

-See the Readme.txt in /cs/samples/Universal-Reader-Assistant/Universal-Reader-Assistant for usage details.
+See the Readme.txt in /cs/samples/Universal-Reader-Assistant/Universal-ReaderAssistant for usage details.

-See the MercuryAPI Programming Guide for details on using the MercuryAPI.
+See the MercuryAPI Programmers Guide for details on using the MercuryAPI.

-Notice on Restricted Use of the Dev Kit
+Notice on Restricted Use of the Development Kit

-The Mercury6e Developers Kit (Dev Kit) is intended for use solely by professional engineers for the purpose of evaluating the feasibility of applications.
+The Developers Kit (Dev Kit) is intended for use solely by professional engineers for the purpose of evaluating the feasibility of applications.